InsaneWeirdo808/IW-s-Games/README.md

 This website is used to host my game for the TSA competition.
-It gets biweekly update.
+It gets biweekly updates.